AdaCore/training_material/courses/rust_essentials/160_lifetimes/99-summary.rst

 * **Lifetimes**

-  * A lifetime describes how long a reference is valid
+  * Lifetime describes how long reference is valid

-  * References cannot outlive the data they refer to
+  * References cannot outlive data they refer to

-  * The borrow checker verifies this at compile time
+  * Borrow checker verifies this at compile time

 * **Annotations**